Part 2: Puffing the Quinoa

 Rinse the seeds several times in between.

-PRO Tip 1: Even when packaged, quinoa can still contain traces of saponin, which gives its bitter and soapy taste.
+PRO Tip 1: Even when packaged, quinoa still contain traces of saponin, which gives its bitter and soapy taste.

 To avoid this, wash the seeds thoroughly before cooking.
 Simply put them in a fine-mesh sieve and rinse them well under running water.